Havanese

 Breed-Specific Rescues

-The Havanese occupies a unique position among small breeds, weighing 7-13 lbs and carrying a temperament shaped by the toy group's heritage.
+The Havanese stands out among small breeds, weighing 7-13 lbs and carrying a temperament shaped by the toy group's heritage.
 Havaneses with moderate energy levels strike a good balance between activity and relaxation.

 Shelter Adoption